¸´ÔÓÐÔÎÄÕª NO£º2003.27

 lasts only a millisecond, the implications may be long lasting.

-(¡K) step toward creating a "super molecule," a blend of thousands of
+(¡K) step toward creating a "super molecule," a blend of

 molecules acting in unison that would provide physicists with an excellent